omora14/cse212-csharp/csharp-tutorial/linkedlist-problem-solution/linked-list.md

 2. **Deletion**: Removing a node from the linked list.
 3. **Traversal**: Accessing each node in the list, usually starting from the head.
 4. **Search**: Finding a node with a specific value.

+## Advantages of Linked Lists

+- **Dynamic Size**: The size of a linked list can grow or shrink dynamically as nodes are added or removed.
+- **Efficient Insertions/Deletions**: Inserting or deleting nodes in a linked list is more efficient than in an array, especially when dealing with large data sets.

+## Disadvantages of Linked Lists

+- **Memory Usage**: Linked lists require extra memory for storing references (pointers).
+- **Traversal Time**: Accessing an element in a linked list takes O(n) time, as it requires traversing from the head to the desired node.

+## Types of Linked Lists

+1. **Singly Linked List**: Each node contains a reference to the next node.
+2. **Doubly Linked List**: Each node contains references to both the next and previous nodes.
+3. **Circular Linked List**: The last node points back to the first node, forming a circle.

 ## Example Implementation in C#